search

 Hreflang and Canonical URLs

-rel="canonical" and hreflang="x" should work together.
-For each language, a canonical URL pointing to itself is required.
-The following example can illustrate this, assuming we are on the home page of example.com:
+rel="canonical" and hreflang="x" must work together.
+Each language version needs a canonical URL that points to itself.
+Here’s an example – assuming we’re on the home page of example.com:

 <link rel="canonical" href="http://example.com/">